Alberto Paracchini, CEO of Byline Bank, named to Kemper's Board of Directors

 - E-Loan

-The Puerto Rican is a board member of Junior Achievement of Chicago, as well as the Cook County Council of Economic Advisors and the Economic Club of Chicago.
+The Puerto Rican is a board member of Junior Achievement of Chicago, and the Cook County Council of Economic Advisors and the Economic Club of Chicago.

 LEAVE A COMMENT: